evykassirer/playing-the-internship-game/where_to_apply.md

-referrals are helpful if you can
+referrals are helpful if you can get 'em